DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 A Collaborative Approach to XSLTZailig Pollock and Josh Pollock

-[This offering has 1 spot remaining (3 December)] If TEI is the heart of a digital edition, XSLT is its lungs: without XSLT there is no way of transforming TEI markup into the HTML files required for web presentation.
+[This offering is now full (24 February)] If TEI is the heart of a digital edition, XSLT is its lungs: without XSLT there is no way of transforming TEI markup into the HTML files required for web presentation.
 However, although the basic concepts of XSLT are easily grasped, few digital humanists have the time or inclination to master the complex details of its implementation.
 What is required for a successful digital project is collaboration between two individuals with different skills, but a shared vocabulary and understanding of the issues: a digital humanist and a developer.
 The course will provide a basic knowledge of XLST; this will reinforced by numerous hands-on exercises provided by the instructors in the first three days, and instructor-assisted work on student projects in the last two.
 The course will also provide guidance on developing a working relationship with a developer to enable the students to build on that basis; this will be modelled through examples drawn from the experience of the instructors and of other successful humanist/developers involved in a wide range of projects at DHSI.

 The course will provide 3 takeaways: 1) basic skills that will enable the students to produce, on their own, XSLT that will generate usable HTML from their TEI; 2) the terminology and conceptual framework that will enable the students to develop more complex XSLT in collaboration with a developer; 3) guidance on how to develop such a collaboration.
 Students enrolled in this course will be asked to submit a document which they have marked up in TEI and a brief account, preferably accompanied by a mock-up, of the HTML which they hope to produce from it.
 Students should have a basic familiarity with CSS and should know how to use Oxygen (if they do not know how to use Oxygen the instructors will provide instructions before the class begins).